Extended Finite Elements for 3D-1D coupled problems via a PDE-constrained optimization approach: Numerical integration

-Then $n_\theta$ Gaussian quadrature points along $\theta$ and $n_\mathfrak{r}$ Gaussian quadrature points along each radial direction are mapped back from this reference frame.
-According to the chosen value of $q$, a clustering of the nodes towards the border of the ellipse, where the function has a steep gradient, is obtained, with higher values corresponding to a higher clustering.
-A value $q=1$ is used for the regions inside $\Sigma$, where $\zeta(d_\Lambda(\bm{x}))$ is constant whereas a value $q=3$ is used for the regions outside $\Sigma$.
+Now we choose $n_\mathfrak{r}$ Gaussian quadrature nodes along $\mathfrak{r}$ and $n_\theta$ nodes along $\theta$ which are then mapped back to the physical reference frame $(x,y)$.
+The three changes of variables allow to correctly integrate the enrichment function close to the curvilinear interface $\Gamma$, since the value of $q$ can be chosen to obtain a clustering of the nodes towards the border of the ellipse, where the function has a steep gradient.
+Higher values of $q$ correspond to a higher clustering.
+A value $q=1$ is used for the regions inside $\Gamma$, where $\zeta$ is constant, whereas a value $q=3$ is employed for the regions outside $\Sigma$.
+We remark that the above quadrature strategy also applies to general polyhedrons.

-As an example, we integrate function $\zeta(d_\Lambda(\bm{x}))$ over a unit edge cubic domain, with $\Lambda$ coinciding with one of the vertical edges of the cube.
-This simple geometry is chosen to allow for the computation of the exact integral, and two values of $R$ are proposed, $R=0.1$ and $R=0.3$.
-The obtained results are reported Table~\ref{Tab_quad}, showing how, with the proposed strategy it is possible to compute the integral up to machine precision.
+As an example, we integrate the function $\zeta^\natural(d_\Lambda(\bm{x}))$ defined in\eqref{eq:zeta_bequadro} over a unit edge cubic domain~$[0, 1]^3$, where $\Lambda$ coincides with the vertical edge of the cube passing through the origin.
+We chose this simple geometry to allow for the computation of the exact integral.
+Two values of $R$ are proposed: $R=0.1$ and $R=0.3$.
+The obtained results are reported Table~\ref{Tab_quad}, showing that with the proposed strategy, it is possible to compute the integral from single precision up to machine precision.
 In the table, $N_{\text{pt}}$ represents the total number of quadrature points.
-In this particular case, one single node along $\Lambda$ is sufficient, given the geometry of the domain and the regularity of the integrated function.
+The values in columns $n_\mathfrak{r}$ and $n_\theta$ refer to the number of quadrature nodes selected in the external regions $p^\text{ext}(\cdot)$.
+Constant values of $n_\mathfrak{r} = 1$ and $n_\theta = 1$ are used for the internal regions $p^\text{in}(\cdot)$.
+Moreover, in this particular case, a single node along $\Lambda$ is sufficient, considering the simple geometry of the domain and the regularity of the integrated function $f_{\zeta^\natural}(s)$.

+The above procedure is generalized to the case of multiple inclusions as follows.
+If multiple non intersecting inclusions pass through a single tetrahedron $\tau \in \mathcal{T}$, or if a single segment ends within a tetrahedron, it is sufficient to split the element into sub-cells such that each sub-cell only contains up to one inclusion, entirely crossing it.
+Then, we use the quadrature strategy proposed above in cells containing an inclusion, or a classic one, if the considered sub-cell contains no segments.

+The case of multiple segments intersecting in point $P$ in a tetrahedral cell $\tau \in \mathcal{T}$ also requires a splitting into sub-cells containing up to a single inclusion (or a portion of a single inclusion).
+We remark that, in this case, the enrichment function $\zeta=\zeta_i^{\flat}$ needs to be used, as segment endpoints (at least those matching with $P$) are inside $\Omega$.